aaron-grau/curic/ruby/readings/git-workflow.md

 summary of the commands needed to connect it to a local repository.

 For common git commands, check out the [git summary](./git-summary.md).

+For more on writing good commit messages, check out [this post](http://chris.beams.io/posts/git-commit/) by Chris Beams.